Supporting NASA's mission to return humans to the moon

 CAPSTONE is one of the first steps to learn how to operate more robust missions in this unique orbit, thus laying the groundwork for future exploration of our solar system.

-The Electron launch vehicle is CAPSTONE’s ride to space.
+The Electron launch vehicle was CAPSTONE’s ride to space.
 Launching since 2017, Rocket Lab's Electron rockets have delivered 100+ satellites to orbit on time and on target.
-Electron will provide the Lunar Photon upper stage and CAPSTONE CubeSat with the initial ride to low Earth orbit.
+On June 28, 2022, Electron provided the Lunar Photon upper stage and CAPSTONE CubeSat with the initial ride to low Earth orbit before the journey began to the Moon.

-Lunar Photon, with Advanced Space’s CAPSTONE attached, will orbit the Earth in elliptical phasing orbits over nine days to build up velocity for a Trans Lunar Injection (TLI) to deploy CAPSTONE into the deep space, low energy transfer orbit to the vicinity of the Moon.
+Once Electron reached low Earth orbit, our Lunar Photon upper stage took the reigns to deliver the CAPSTONE spacecraft onto its highly efficient ballistic transfer orbit to the Moon.
+As part of the mission, Lunar Photon, with Advanced Space’s CAPSTONE attached, orbited the Earth in elliptical phasing orbits over six days to build up velocity for a Trans Lunar Injection (TLI) to deploy CAPSTONE into the deep space, low energy transfer orbit to the vicinity of the Moon.

 CAPSTONE will be the first satellite to operate in a Near Rectilinear Halo Orbit around the Moon.
 CAPSTONE aims to reduce risk and validate operational concepts for future missions using the same lunar orbit.